polymode/polymode/docs/defining-polymodes.md

 ## Inner Modes

-Polymode defines two built-in types of innermodes - `pm-inner-chunkmode` which allows for one pre-specified in advance mode, and `pm-inner-auto-chunkmode` which detects the major mode of the body span on-the-fly.
+Polymode defines two built-in types of innermodes - `pm-innermode` which allows for one pre-specified in advance mode, and `pm-auto-innermode` which detects the major mode of the body span on-the-fly.

 Here is an example of the YAML metadata innermode for markdown